Employee Experience | The Pros and Cons of Remote Work

-Employee Experience: Pros & Cons Of Remote Work
+Pros & Cons Of Remote Working

 Employees are the lifeblood of their organizations, and if 2020 showed us anything, they are also highly adaptable to environmental changes.
 Many employers with remote workers experienced an increase in employee satisfaction, innovation, and productivity.
 Per a recent Wall Street Journal article, “…productivity software company Prodoscore Inc. found employees were overall more productive and worked longer hours in 2020 than in 2019.

 Employees benefited from remote work, too, according to a recent study by Andrew Reise.
 Participants cited casual attire, lack of commute, and flexible schedules as top benefits of remote work.
 In addition, the ability to spend more time with their families and spend less money on gas/eating out was also appealing to respondents.

 Though our research indicates that most workers prefer a hybrid work model with a few days in the office for collaboration and equipment use, there are still many aspects of the traditional workplace that workers are not keen to return to, such as rigid schedules, traffic, micro-management, in-office politics, and constant interruptions.